ttlion/sdtDBN/README.md

 #### Arguments that use files with observations of dynamic attributes

-- **-i**: This argument should be the file with the dynamic observations used to learn the DBN;
+- **-i**: File with the dynamic observations used to learn the DBN;

-- **-obs**: This argument should be the file with dynamic observations of the subjects in which inference is going to be made.
+- **-obs**: File with dynamic observations of the subjects in which inference is going to be made.

 ### Files with observations of static attributes

 All files with static attributes should follow the following format:

-- The first line should be the header, where the first value must be some identification tag and the remaining values must be each attribute name.
+- The first line should be the header, where the first value must be some identification tag and the remaining values must be each attribute's name.
-  - It is important for the user to guarantee that a subject in the static file exists (with the same id) in the respective dynamic file:
-    - Subjects in **-is** file should exist in **-i** file.
-    - Subjects in **-obsStatic** file should exist in **-obs** file.
-    - There may be subjects on the dynamic files that are not in the respective static files, but the opposite cannot be true!

 - In each of the remaining lines, the first position must be the subject identifier and the remaining positions must be the values of the static attributes, in the order defined in the header line.
+  - It is important for the user to guarantee that every subject in the static file exists, with the same id, in the respective dynamic file:
+      - Subjects in **-is** file should exist in **-i** file;
+      - Subjects in **-obsStatic** file should exist in **-obs** file;
+      - There may be subjects in the dynamic files that are not in the respective static files, but the opposite cannot be true!

 - Missing values should be marked either by not writing anything or by putting "?".

-- An example file with static attributes is presented next.
+An example file with static attributes is presented next.
 In this file, there are 4 attributes.
-There are missing values at subject 20 in "attC" and at subject 21 in "attW".
+There are missing values at **attC** of **subject 20** and at **attW** of **subject 21**.

 ```
 id,attA,attC,attD,attW